Student Loan Forgiveness Programs for Nurse Practitioners: What to Know

 Managing Consolidation

-Consolidation must happen before the time of application, and all loans within the consolidation must be qualifying federal or private loans that belong only to the NP.
+Consolidation must occur before the application, and all loans consolidated must be qualifying federal or private loans that belong only to the NP.
 If an NP combines their loans with another person’s or consolidates non-qualifying loans with qualifying loans, their loans are no longer eligible for repayment.

 The Bottom Line: Loan Repayment Under NHSC LRP